Affostruction: 3D Affordance Grounding with Generative Reconstruction: Introduction

-In this work, we introduce \textbf{\methodname{}}, a generative framework that reconstructs complete geometry from partial observations and grounds affordances on the full shape including unobserved regions.
-Our approach is motivated by two key observations.
+We introduce \textbf{\methodname{}}, a generative framework that reconstructs complete object geometry from partial RGBD observations and grounds affordances on the full shape including unobserved regions.
+Two properties of the robotic setting further shape our design.
 First, robotic scenarios naturally provide multi-view RGBD sequences as cameras move or objects are manipulated.
-We leverage this through sparse voxel fusion of DINOv2~\cite{dinov2} features that generates complete geometry by extrapolating unseen regions, aggregating information from multiple views while maintaining constant computational complexity.
-Second, affordances are ambiguous---multiple valid distributions exist for the same query (\textit{e.g.}, ``grasp'').
-We address this through flow-based generation, learning distributions over affordance heatmaps rather than deterministic predictions.
-This probabilistic formulation naturally captures multi-modal nature of functional interactions, providing richer affordance understanding.
+We exploit this through sparse voxel fusion of DINOv2~\cite{dinov2} features that aggregates information from multiple views while maintaining constant computational complexity, enabling generative reconstruction that extrapolates unseen geometry.
+Second, affordances are inherently ambiguous---multiple valid regions exist for the same query (\textit{e.g.}, ``grasp'').
+We address this through flow-based generation that learns to model distributions over affordance heatmaps rather than relying on discriminative predictions, naturally capturing the multi-modal nature of functional interactions.
+Moreover, the predicted affordances on reconstructed geometry can guide active viewpoint selection, prioritizing views that observe functional regions to progressively improve target region reconstruction and grounding.

-We build upon TRELLIS~\cite{trellis}, a foundation model for 3D generation.
-TRELLIS provides a strong prior for completing 3D structures from sparse observations, trained on large-scale 3D datasets.
-However, it lacks the ability to process multi-view RGBD inputs and ground functional affordances, limiting its application to robotic manipulation scenarios.
-We extend TRELLIS with two key components: multi-view sparse voxel fusion that aggregates DINOv2 features conditioned on depth, and a flow-based affordance module that generates heatmaps from text queries.
-The sparse voxel representation maintains constant token complexity regardless of view count, enabling efficient aggregation.
-These extensions enable affordance understanding on complete geometry from multi-view RGBD images while leveraging the foundation model's geometric priors.
+We build upon TRELLIS~\cite{trellis}, a foundation model for 3D generation trained on large-scale 3D datasets.
+TRELLIS provides strong priors for completing 3D structures, but processes only single RGB images without depth or camera extrinsics, and generates visual appearance rather than functional affordances.
+Without depth, it cannot resolve structural details where textures are similar but geometry differs; without camera extrinsics, reconstructions are canonicalized and may not align with the actual input orientation.
+We extend it with two components: multi-view sparse voxel fusion that aggregates depth-conditioned DINOv2~\cite{dinov2} features from multiple RGBD views with known camera poses into a constant-size representation, and a flow-based affordance module that generates heatmaps conditioned on text queries over the reconstructed sparse voxels.
+These extensions enable \methodname{} to ground affordances on complete geometry from multi-view RGBD observations while leveraging the foundation model's geometric priors.